ChronesDev/Rex/README.md

 What Rex mainly does is managing the layout, like alignment, sizes, padding or ect. and structuring the element relations.

 **What about Index UI?** \
-Rex is built on top of Index UI and should fix all the flaws Index UI had.
+Rex is built on top of Index and should fix all the flaws Index UI had.
 So basically Index UI is deprecated and Rex is here to replace it.

 **When to use Rex?** \